HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="nb_websites_with_cmp.png",
-  caption="Percentage of websites that use a Consent Management Platfor.", description="Bar chart showing the percentage of websites that use a third-party library for consent management.
+  caption="Percentage of websites that use a Consent Management Platform.", description="Bar chart showing the percentage of websites that use a third-party library for consent management.
 7.10% of desktop sites and 6.97% of mobile sites use a CMP.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=246947280&format=interactive", sheets_gid="147308043",